kikuchiyo/app_development_en/generating_signature.md

 # Generating Signature for API Requests

-EnOS supports SHA-256 signature to help avoid malicious tempering or usurp during API calling.
+EnOS supports SHA-256 signature to help avoid malicious tampering or usurp during API calling.
 An API request must carry a signature to be validated by the server side to be able to call an API.
 For Java SDKs, the signature algorithm is pre-built.
-If you use other programming language to call the APIs, you need to generate your own signature based on the application key, application secret, and request parameters.
+If you use another programming language to call the APIs, you need to generate your own signature based on the application key, application secret, and request parameters.

 ## Syntax Description